Lusislab/PC-based-analysis-from-gene-list/README.md

 ### PC X trait bicor and pvalue.txt

-The resulting bicor coefficent and pvalues for PC1 and PC2 across HMDP Ath traits
+The resulting bicor coefficient and pvalues for PC1 and PC2 across HMDP Ath traits